Exiled1/ObsidianNotes/SecurityNotes/Pwn/Heap Stuff/Heap.md

 ### Libc specific stuff
 - Libc quirks and table of contents for stuff I've learned about specific ones: [[libc and their quirks]]

+## Heap Security Checks
+- Here's a list of [[Heap security checks]]!
+This should give a slight overview over possible attacks against different libc versions.